From the city streets to the brilliance of the wild — Nature is right at Tromsø’s doorstep…

 The Experience

-Included: Guide, Trekking poles, lefse (a local, traditional snack) and stunning views.
+Included: Guide, Trekking poles, sandwich lunch with snack, and stunning views!

 Language: English